How to Write a Brand Positioning Statement + Examples to Steal

 Find out about your competition.
 Who is currently dominant in your industry market?
 Who influences the audience the most?

-Being able able to correctly analyze and identify your competitors will help you stand out amongst them.
+Being able able to correctly analyze your market and identify your competitors will help you stand out amongst them.
 See how you differentiate from them.
 What makes the audience come to your brand instead of others in the market?

 3. Identify your target audience